Brian-Ckwu/aicup-2022-nlp/final_submission_method/README.md

 Remember to set <code>real_predict_test = 1</code>

 ## Acknowledgement
-We used a pretrained-model: <https://huggingface.co/janeel/muppet-roberta-base-finetuned-squad/><br />
+We used pretrained-model from: <https://huggingface.co/janeel/muppet-roberta-base-finetuned-squad/><br />
 Part of the code is adjusted from: <https://github.com/huggingface/notebooks/blob/main/examples/question_answering.ipynb>